-We maintain long-term incentive plans for the benefit of certain employees and directors, which are described more fully in Note O. We recognize share-based payment awards to our employees and directors at the estimated fair value on the grant date.
+We maintain long-term incentive plans for the benefit of certain employees and directors, which are described more fully in Note O. We recognize sharebased payment awards to our employees and directors at the estimated fair value on the grant date.
 Determining the fair value of any share-based award requires information about several variables that include, but are not limited to, expected stock volatility over the term of the award, expected dividend yields, and the risk free interest rate.
 We base the expected term on historical exercise and post-vesting employment-termination experience, and expected volatility on historical realized volatility trends.
 In addition, all stock-based compensation expense is recorded net of an estimated forfeiture rate.
 The forfeiture rate is based upon historical activity and is analyzed at least annually as actual forfeitures occur.
 Compensation costs are recognized net of estimated forfeitures over the requisite service period on a straight-line basis.
 We issue new shares to settle stock awards.
 Stock options are valued using a Black-Scholes pricing model.
-Time-vesting restricted stock units are valued using the closing price on the Nasdaq Global Select Market on the day before the grant date, adjusted for any provisions affecting fair value, such as the lack of dividends or dividend equivalents during the vesting period.
+Time-vesting restricted stock units are valued using the closing price on the Nasdaq Global Select Market on the day before the grant date.
 Performance-based restricted stock units will vest in accordance with a total shareholder return formula, and are valued by a third-party valuation firm using Monte Carlo simulations.